SirRandoo/ttk-docs/docs/_setup/twitch-toolkit/store/items.md

 There are various settings that were introduced over the years.
 Below is a brief summary of each of the settings in the expanded menu, and what they do for the overall mod.
 For more information about the settings you can read the relevant documentation for the purchase system that governs the setting.
+The expanded menu should look something like:

+{% image src: "ttk-item-store-expanded.png" %}

 ### Karma Type